Core

 should be a Vector

-where J = length(Z) ÷ K
+, where J = length(Z) ÷ K

-The output is of type Assessment
+The return value is of type Assessment

 Keyword arguments